Detsky Mir

-Children's World («Де́тский мир») or Detsky Mir is a Russian children's retailer.
+Children's World (Де́тский мир) or Detsky Mir (stylized in lowercase) is a Russian children's retailer.
 Founded in June 1957, as of March 2022, the company had 1125 stores.
 It is the largest children's goods retailer in Russia and the CIS, with the retail chain in Russia, as well as in Belarus and Kazakhstan.
 In February 2017, PAO Detsky Mir listed its shares in an initial public offering.
 Maria Davydova is the CEO.
+In 2020, PJSC Detsky Mir was included in the list of systemically important enterprises of the Russian Federation.

 History

 1957-2008: Formation and first store

 The original Detsky Mir department store in Moscow, pictured in 2007, shortly before it was sold and rebuilt.
 Detsky Mir no longer owns the original store.

 Detsky Mir first opened on June 6, 1957 in the center of Moscow at Lubyanka Square.
 The original store was built between 1953 and 1957, with design by architect Alexey Dushkin.
 After the original store opened, Bloomberg writes that "Detsky Mir became a household name, prompting the Soviet government to open a network of large stores by the same name."
 Detsky Mir became a chain of children's retailers in Russia in the 2000s.

 In 2005, the original Detsky Mir building received the status of cultural heritage at the regional level.
 The original Detsky Mir building was Russia's largest toy shop from 1957 until 2008, when it was sold by Detsky Mir to VTB and was closed for restoration, with the cost of the restoration estimated at US $138 million.
 The building reopened on March 31, 2015, under the name Central Children's Store on Lubyanka.
 The historical name still belonged to the owner of the building as the trade network "Children's World."